 - 1 teaspoon plus 3/4 teaspoon salt

-- 1 cup milk, preferably whole
+- 1 cup milk preferably whole

-- 2 tablespoons (1 ounce) unsalted butter
+- 2 tablespoons unsalted butter plus more for the top

 - 1/2 teaspoon freshly ground pepper

 I found that not peeling the potatoes and chopping them up before they were boiled was a helpful time saver.
 Removing the potato skins after boiling was super easy.
 Just make sure to let the potatoes cool down a bit.
 It took 10 to 15 minutes before I could handle the potatoes with my bare hands.
 The skin slips off so easily—this approach was so much better than peeling potatoes beforehand!